VimDrones/Vimdrones-Docs/docs/gcs.md

 **Vibration Status**
+When in the guided mode or manual control by RC, please check in the GCS
-Drone X/Y/Z axis Vibration value(should be under 30, otherwise may have motor broken issue)
+    --Drone X/Y/Z axis Vibration value should be under 30
+    --Clip value should be under 50 | 200 |
+Otherwise may have propeller/motor broken issue!

 **Battery Status**
 Voltage: When the voltage drops to 7.2V, the drone will automatically return to launch